Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Detector

 For an arbitrary time-dependent variable $\eta(t)$, a time-delay operator $D_i$ can be defined as

 Then, we can construct various TDI combinations~\cite{TDI_combination1}.
 Here are three typical TDI combinations~\cite{TDI_combination2}: the Michelson combination ($X,Y,Z$), the Sagnac combination ($\alpha, \beta, \gamma $), and the fully symmetric combination ($\zeta $) An important issue is the failure of one laser link, such as a laser source failure.
-In such case, several TDI combinations that rely on single-link measurements can be used to reconstruct the GW signal~\cite{PhD,TDI_alternate}.
+In such case, several TDI combinations that rely on single-link measurements can be used to reconstruct the GW signal~\cite{PhD}.
 These are called link failure surviving combinations~\cite{TDI_different}: the Beacon combination ($P, Q, R$), the Monitor combination ($E, F, G$), and the Relay combination ($U, V, W$).
+The specific forms of these different TDI are described in detail in Appendix~\ref{sec:TDI_conbinations}.

 By linearly combining the $X,Y,Z$ channels of the Michelson combination, the so-called optimal combination ($\mathcal{A},\mathcal{E},\mathcal{T}$) can be obtained, defined as~\cite{TDI_AET}